google/starlark-go/doc/spec.md

 <!-- We needn't mention the stringIterable type here. -->

-Some operations can be applied to any Skylark value.
+Some operations can be applied to any Starlark value.
 For example, every value has a type string that can be obtained with the expression `type(x)`, and any value may be converted to a string using the expression `str(x)`, or to a Boolean truth value using the expression